About Gokarna

 There is very little accommodation available in Gokarna.
 The area is close enough to Boudhanath and Kathmandu to avoid having to stay there overnight.

-That said there is a resort nearby.
-Gokarna Forest Resort with USD$100+ rooms on offer.
-You can take a Gokarna Forest Resort pricing here.
+That said, there is a resort nearby.
+Gokarna Forest Resort offers rooms starting at USD $100+.
+You can check the Gokarna Forest Resort pricing here.

-Those on a budget wanting to stay in the area might want to look at Tranquil Home stay: With 6 clean rooms & very welcoming hosts it provides very peaceful stay.
+For those on a budget wanting to stay in the area, consider Tranquil Home Stay.
+It offers 6 clean rooms and very welcoming hosts, providing a peaceful stay.
 Located near Shiksyalaya School and Nepal Engineering College.
 Tranquil Homestay pricing and bookings can be made here.

 Download my guidebook to Nepal